aryabs/spacex/README.md

 # SpaceX Launch Tracker

 This project is a SpaceX Launch Tracker application built with React, Next.js, and Material-UI.
 It displays detailed information about SpaceX launches, including mission names, dates, statuses, and more.
-The project was enhanced and tested as part of a coding challenge.

 ## 📸 Screenshot